The Getaway People: History

 The band split up in 2002.
 Aside from an appearance at Rogafest, a large concert that took place in the band's hometown in 2008, there has been no other known activity.

 The band's song "Good Life" was recorded by pop singer Jesse McCartney and released as a hidden track on his debut album Beautiful Soul in 2004.
 A music video was released for the track in 2005.

-Boots Ottestad's solo career

-Former lead vocalist "Boots" Ottestad released a solo album in 2004 titled Ottestad.
-He has also written and/or produced songs for several artists including Robbie Williams, Tim McGraw, Andy Grammer, Macy Gray, Lena, Katharine McPhee and others.
-Among his most successful songs are "Come Undone" by Robbie Williams (#4 UK) and "Bee" by Lena (#3 Germany).

-Since at least 2011, he has continued to record and release new music from his current hometown of Los Angeles.